anpeaco/DCSBoards/README.md

 # DCS Kneeboard

-A Windows always-on-top overlay for DCS World that turns a pile of static checklist PNGs into a voice-controlled, HUD-style kneeboard.
+A Windows always-on-top overlay for DCS World that turns a pile of static checklist PNGs into a voice-controlled, kneeboard overlay.
 Push a HOTAS button, say *"next page"* or *"what section"*, and the overlay reads the matching checklist item aloud — entirely offline.